ralucabrumar/interactive-content/EN/02-Methods/06-Value-Reference-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/03.Java-Fundamentals-Methods/EN/interactive-java-fundamentals-methods-38-Value-types-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-A variable of a **value** \(primitive data\) type contains an instance of the type and holds directly their value.
+A variable of a **value** \(primitive data\) type contains an instance of the type and holds its value directly.

-Primitive data types or value types contain the value of a variable directly inside their own memory location.
+Primitive data types (or value types) contain the value of a variable inside their own memory location.

 With value types, each variable has **its own copy of the data** and it is not possible for operations on one variable to **affect another**.

 When a value of a primitive type is **assigned to another variable** of the same type, a **copy of the primitive type** is made.

-When a primitive type is passed **to a method**, only a **copy of the primitive type** is passed.
+When a primitive type is passed in **to a method**, only a **copy of the primitive type** is passed.

 The called method **does not have access** to the original primitive value and therefore **cannot change it**.

-The called method can **change the copied value**.
+The called method can only **change the copied value**.

 Primitive data types are: **byte**, **short**, **int**, **long**, **float**, **double**, **boolean** and **char**.